 - Voice comm software/join our tournament team (malware) - A user convinces you to install malware hidden in a voice communication, anti-cheat, or other type of software by claiming that they need you to install it so that you can play in a tournament.

-- Offering fraudulent items for resale - Malicious users will sometimes acquire unusual items (often with fraudulent credit cards and then attempt to trade them to you for more well known items with established value.
+- Offering fraudulent items for resale - Malicious users will sometimes acquire unusual items (often with fraudulent credit cards) and then attempt to trade them to you for more well known items with established value.
 Prior to doing this they may also manipulate the Steam Community Market price of these unusual items by using stolen credit cards.
-Watch out for claims that they will overpay or that you can quicksell the items for an immediate profit.
+Watch out for claims that they will overpay or that you can quicksell (qs) the items for an immediate profit.
 Consider why the user would be willing to take a loss by trading the items to you instead of selling them themselves.
 As an excuse, these users will sometimes say they need tradeable keys or other tradeable items.
 Do not accept these trades as the value of the unusual items has been falsified and the subsequent Market transactions may be reversed due to fraudulent activity.

 What is the difference between a scam and a hijack?